zorilla1/triton/README.md

 ```
 Hello, World!Wor
 ```
 LENGTH must be at least 3 and POSITION must be at least 1.
-Copy commands use between 15 and 31 bits in the compressed stream, so no point in copying anything smaller than 3 characters.
 If you need to use a % character in your stream, specify it with %% (two percentage signs).

+# Estimating output size

+* TIC-80, ZLib, and DEFLATE headers use a combined 51 bits.
+* ASCII characters use 8 bits each.
+* Extended ASCII bytes (144 and above, technically) use 9 bits.
+* Copy commands use between 15 and 31 bits.
+Smaller numbers have smaller encodings.

+Because copy commands use about 3 bytes minimum, no point in copying anything smaller than 3 characters.